Discriminantly separable polynomials and quad-equations: Classification of strongly discriminantly separable polynomials of degree two in three variables

-The corresponding pencils of conics are of types (1,1,1,1), (1,1,2), (2,2), (1,3) and (4) in the cases (A)-(E) respectively.
-(These pencils are presented on Figures 1-5 respectively.) \end{theorem}

-\begin{proof} Proof is done by a straightforward calculation by solving the system of equations (\ref{eq:SDS}) for the canonical representatives of the polynomials P. For example, in the case when as the solutions of the system (\ref{eq:SDS}) we get the polynomials:
+\begin{proof} Proof is done by a straightforward calculation by solving the system of equations \ref{eq:SDS} for the canonical representatives of the polynomials P. For example, in the case when as the solutions of the system \ref{eq:SDS}, up to the sign, we get the polynomials: